WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_sensor.md

     [INFO] [mipi_cam-1]: process started with pid [8854] ...
     ```
-4. To view the F37 camera image on the web end, as raw data needs to be encoded into JPEG images, two terminals need to be launched separately: one for subscribing to MIPI data and encoding it into JPEG, and one for publishing with a webservice.
+4. To view the F37 camera image on the web, as raw data needs to be encoded into JPEG images, two terminals need to be launched separately: one for subscribing to MIPI data and encoding it into JPEG, and one for publishing with a webservice.

     ```shell
     # Launch a terminal for encoding